OpenVPN/openvpn/doc/man-sections/link-options.rst

   8 bytes for UDP header).
 Default value of 1450 allows OpenVPN packets to be transmitted over IPv4 on a link with MTU 1478 or higher without IP level fragmentation (and 1498 for IPv6).

+  If the :code:`fixed` parameter is specified, OpenVPN will make no attempt to calculate the VPN encapsulation overhead but instead will set the MSS to limit the size of the payload IP packets to the specified number.
+IPv4 packets will have the MSS value lowered to mssfix - 40 and IPv6 packets to mssfix - 60.

   if ``--mssfix`` is specified is specified without any parameter it inherits the parameters of ``--fragment`` if specified or uses the